Bell Hill

 The grant purpose is to lower down-payment barriers for primary-residence buyers, while the funding source is state-allocated capital administered by the New Jersey Housing and Mortgage Finance Agency.

-Eligibility hinges on 30‑year fixed FHA/VA/USDA or conventional loans, income and price caps, participating lenders, and HUD‑approved counseling.
+Eligibility hinges on 30-year fixed FHA/VA/USDA or conventional loans, income and price caps, participating lenders, and HUD-approved counseling for seniors, ex-felons, and scholarship applicants.

 Before you close the transaction legally.